PaLeroy/phd_defense/talk.md

 ## Which team is the best?

-Create evaluation groups to evaluate teams against many strategies.
+Evaluate teams against many strategies in groups.

 ---
 ## Elo score

-Compute the probability of winning.
+Compute the probability of winning between two individuals.

 --
 count: false

-- Let $R\_A$ and $R\_B$ be the ELO scores of agents A and B.
+- Let $R\_A$ and $R\_B$ be the ELO scores of A and B.

 $$
     E\_A=\frac{10^{R\_A/400}}{10^{R\_A/400} + 10^{R\_B/400}} \text{ and } E\_B=\frac{10^{R\_B/400}}{10^{R\_A/400} + 10^{R\_B/400}}